ryukau/VSTPlugins/docs/manual/common/contact_installation_guiconfig_en.md

 - `fontBold`: Enable **bold** style when `true`, disable when `false`.
 - `fontItalic`: Enable *italic* style when `true`, disable when `false`.

-To use custom font, place `*.ttf` file into custom font path: `*.vst3/Contents/Resources/Fonts`.
+System font can be used as `fontFamily`.
+To use different fonts for different plugins, place `*.ttf` file into custom font path: `*.vst3/Contents/Resources/Fonts`.

-**Notice**: If the combination of `fontFamily`, `fontBold`, `fontItalic` is not exists in custom font path, default font of VSTGUI is used.
+**Notice**: If the combination of `fontFamily`, `fontBold`, `fontItalic` does not exist in custom font path, default font of VSTGUI is used.

 If `fontFamily` is set to empty string `""`, then [`"Tinos"`](https://fonts.google.com/specimen/Tinos) is used as fallback.
-If the length is greater than 1 and the font family name doesn't exists, default font of VSTGUI is used.
+If the length is greater than 1 and the font family name doesn't exist, default font of VSTGUI is used.

 Styles other than bold, italic or bold-italic are not supported by VSTGUI.
 For example, "Thin", "Light", "Medium", and "Black" weights cannot be used.